 .
 Yeah, just sneak up and pull a phaser on that mini-Eldritch Abomination

 Next thing we know, Marvick has strangled a Red Shirt

-, KO'ed several others, taken control of the ship and drove into an alternate universe filled with nothing but purple clouds as far as the eye can see.
+, KO'ed several others, taken control of the ship and driven into an alternate universe filled with nothing but purple clouds as far as the eye can see.
 And then he's inconsiderate enough to die before steering them out!
-But wait, Kolos is a navigational expert!
+But wait, Kollos is a navigational expert!
 All he needs is a physical body.
 Dr. Jones volunteers, but there's just one problem.
 She's blind and the VISOR

 hasn't been invented yet!